Teach Practice Reading & Speaking

 Everything that you need to teach reading and writing to adults or children is contained in the Practice Reading & Speaking phonics course.
-This phonic course will help all students to become confident with reading and writing.
+This phonics course will help all students to become confident with reading and writing.
 As graded easy reading material was hard to find for adults, a graded phonic story book was written to accompany the course.
 See on this page how to teach reading and writing using Practice Reading & Speaking.

 Before you begin to teach reading and writing to adults or children, you will need to discover what the student already knows and what can they do.
+Develop an understanding of how emotional intelligence is often defined by childhood experiences.
+Set the emotional scene for learning.

 Teach Reading & Writing with the PRS Phonics Course